vectordotdev/vector/website/docs/reference/sinks/datadog_logs.md

   templateable={false}
   type={"bool"}
   unit={null}
-  warnings={[]}
+  warnings={[{"visibility_level":"option","text":"Setting this to `false` means the certificate will be checked for validity, but the negotiation will continue regardless of the result of that check."}]}
   >

 #### verify_certificate

 If `true` (the default), Vector will validate the TLS certificate of the remote host.
-Do NOT set this to `false` unless you understand the risks of not verifying the remote certificate.Note: The certificate will be checked for validity, but the negotiation will continue regardless of the result of that check.
+Do NOT set this to `false` unless you understand the risks of not verifying the remote certificate.